Modern History Playlist

 Madan Lal Dhingra’s courtroom speech became legendary, inspiring revolutionaries worldwide.

-Chapekar Brothers were executed but became folk heroes in Maharashtra.
+The Chapekar Brothers were executed but became folk heroes in Maharashtra, demonstrating public sympathy for revolutionary actions.

 Mains Key Points